pivovarit/parallel-collectors/README.md

 - `inParallelToSet()`
 - `inParallelToCollection()`

-along with customizable overloads which can be used in conjunction with `Stream#collect` as any other `Collector` from `java.util.stream.Collectors` would be used.
-It's obligatory to supply custom `Executor` instance.
+Above (along with customizable overloads) can be used in conjunction with `Stream#collect` as any other `Collector` from `java.util.stream.Collectors`.
+It's obligatory to supply custom `Executor` instance and manage its own lifecycle.

 ### Examples